aws-samples/protecting-your-iot-fleet/Device Setup/Set up devices.md

 1. Click on “Tools”
 2. Click on “Port”
-    1. Make note of the available COM ports
+    1. Make note of the available COM ports.
+    2. If there are no available COM ports, Port won't be an option
 3. Click back into the editor
 4. Using your USB cable, plug your IoT device into your computer
 5. Click on “Tools”, and then “Ports”